Skip to main content

 Stars

-A 5-pointed star is drawn by turning 144° at each point (skipping one vertex each time).
-Use a loop with 5 iterations to draw a star.
-Then try a 6-pointed star with a turn of 120°.
+A 5-pointed star (pentagram) is drawn by turning 144° at each point, skipping one vertex each time.
+Use a loop with 5 iterations to draw one.
+Then — and this is the interesting part — try to draw a 6-pointed star the same way.
+You'll discover something surprising about single-loop star polygons.

 for _ in 1...5 {